memgraph/docs/mage/query-modules/python/import-util.md

 }>
 <TabItem value="input">

 Below is the content of the `import.json` file.

-Let's say the file is located inside the `/users/my_user/import_folder` directory.
+- If you're using **Memgraph with Docker**, then you have to save the `import.json` file in the `/usr/lib/memgraph/query_modules` directory inside the running Docker container.

+- If you're using **Memgraph on Ubuntu, Debian, RPM package or WSL**, then you have to save the `import.json` file in the local `/users/my_user/import_folder` directory.

 ```json
 [